-Each DVD-equipped ADMS and BD-equipped ADMS-BR also serves as a client, allowing for the streaming of content, including DVD and Blu-ray movies, from one ADMS to another via Gigabit Ethernet network, said product manager John Pavlik.
+Each DVD-equipped ADMS and BD-equipped ADMS-BR also serves as a client, allowing for the streaming of DVD and Blu-ray movies, one at a time, from one changer-connected ADMS to another ADMS via 1Gb Ethernet network over CAT-5 or CAT-6 cable, said product manager John Pavlik.
+Multiple streams of downloaded video can be transmitted simultaneously to ADMS units used as clients.

 To tie all the sources together, the systems will incorporate an exclusive WorldSearch function that searches the system’s local media library and Web-based sources, including free streaming sites, for specific movie titles or TV shows.
 Results are displayed onscreen or on a touchpanel, enabling selection for instant playback as streaming or downloadable media.